 What scholarships are available?

-Leeds University Business School and the University of Leeds award a range of funding and scholarships for UK, EU and international students.
-You must have an offer to study before you can be considered for a scholarship.
+Leeds University Business School and the University of Leeds award a range of funding and scholarships for UK, and international (including EU) students.

 What will my career prospects be after completing my Masters degree?